MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

   - from the **C API**, the methods ``LLTRACE_IMPL_start(void)`` and ``LLTRACE_IMPL_stop(void)``,

-  - from the **launcher** of the application.
+  - from the **launcher configuration** of the application.
-    You can access this option by right clicking on the project and going to ``Run As > Run Configurations`` then in the tab ``Configuration``.
+    This option can be accessed by right clicking on the project and going to ``Run As > Run Configurations`` then in the tab ``Configuration``.
-    Select the Category ``Runtime`` and check the option ``Enable execution traces``.
+    Select the Category ``Runtime`` and check the option ``Start execution traces automatically``.

 Implementation
 ==============

-- By default, the Trace API displays a message in the standard output for every record.
+- By default, the Trace API displays a message in the standard output for every ``recordEvent(...)`` and ``recordEventEnd(...)`` method calls.

-- The default API implementation does not print a timestamp when displaying the trace message.
+- It does not print a timestamp when displaying the trace message, it only print the ID of the recorded event followed by the value given in parameters.

-- This default implementation can be overridden by implementing the ``LLTRACE_impl.h`` file.
+- The default implementation can be overridden by implementing the ``LLTRACE_impl.h`` file.

+- An implementation of this API is mapped to **SEGGER SystemView** concepts.

+  -

+  - This allow to visualize the different trace directly in **SEGGER SystemView**.

 Examples
 ========